yeslogic/prince-docs/docs/css-props.md

     and is more willing to make the first line(s) a little shorter if doing so avoids a short last line.
     </p><p>
+    The <code>\*-greedy</code> keywords decide on line breaks solely based on the current line and on the length of the next word, never going back to change a decision on a line in the light of line-breaknig issues encountered later.
+    </p><p>
-    The <code>*-lookahead</code> keywords enable paragraph-at-a-time line-breaking
-    for the paragraph in a non-justified paragraph: choosing where to end the line not just based on what seems best for the current line, but also considering the effect on future lines.
+    The <code>\*-lookahead</code> keywords, on the other hand, enable paragraph-at-a-time line-breaking not just based on what seems best for the current line, but also considering the effect on future lines.
     </p><p>
     The keyword <code>fast</code> can be used for quick web-browers&#8211;style line breaking, useful for testing the effect of styling changes that don't depend